 The Samsung Portable SSD T3 1 TB is a fast and highly compact flash drive well suited to anyone that needs speedy storage without the noise and bulk of disk-based drives.

 SanDisk is best-known for its range of handy little memory sticks, but it occasionally branches out with other types of storage device, such as its Extreme 500.

-We're not entirely sure where the '500' comes from - although the largest version of the drive has 480GB of solid-state storage, so maybe they're just rounding up a bit.
-The 'Extreme' bit is self-explanatory, though, as the chunky drive is larger than most solid-state drives but designed to be shock-resistant and vibration-resistant, and to survive temperatures ranging from -4ºF to 158ºF.
-If you're after water-resistance, there is the much more expensive 480GB model, which comes with a red-edge.
+We're not entirely sure where the '500' comes from, but the 'Extreme' bit is self-explanatory, as the chunky drive is larger than most solid-state drives but designed to be shock-resistant and vibration-resistant, and to survive temperatures ranging from -4ºF to 158ºF.
+If you're after water-resistance, there is the much more expensive 480GB model, which comes with a red edge.

 It's still lighter and more compact than a conventional hard drive, though, measuring just 75.7mm square and 10.7mm thick, and a mere 78.9g in weight.
 It's also got a handy hook on one corner so that you can clip it onto a backpack or belt when you're hiking around the countryside.

 We found the drive to perform very well with sequential speeds of 398- read and 203MB/s write speeds.
 For smaller 4K files it managed 19.8- reads and 3.7MB/s writes.

 It's got a standard USB 3.0 interface, rather than the faster Thunderbolt, but that should still be fast enough for most users and, of course, ensures that the drive is compatible with older Macs and PCs that don’t have Thunderbolt.